-(2) The text of any direction given under subsection (1) is to be included in the annual report submitted by the accountable officer of the Department under section 62 of the Financial Administration and Audit Act 1985.
+(2) The text of any direction given under subsection (1) is to be included in the annual report submitted by the accountable officer of the Department under section 66 of the Financial Administration and Audit Act 1985.

+[Section 96 amended by No. 5 of 2005 s.
+42.]

 97. Constitution of the Board

 (1) The Board consists of a chairperson appointed by the Minister and 7 other members, of whom —